Gurusheesh/Document-summarizer/README.md

 This decision reflects an understanding of trade-offs and the ability to choose the right tool for the job, resulting in a much more powerful and reliable application that successfully handles a wider variety of real-world documents.

 ---
+Note on Security: For this demonstration, the API key is included in the client-side code for ease of deployment.
+In a production environment, this key would be secured on a backend server and accessed via a serverless function proxy to protect it.

 ### 🚀 How to Run Locally